 Part of the Colibri Boutique Hotel group that owns four small luxury hotels on the playa strip, La Zebra is quintessential beach chic.

 The bungalows and palapas of La Zebra are donned in neutral colours: limestone chalky whites and beige, desert-brown dried palm fronds, and rich woods.
 Everything is adorned with lush green accents from tropical jungle plants and palms.
 Built directly on the white sands of Tulum, La Zebra reassures you that this was the luxury beach escape you were looking for as soon as you step onto the grounds.
 And it has every desired amenity to make your tropical beach vacay fabulous: spa, world class restaurant and bar and private beach access.

-When you can pull yourself away from the room to explore more of La Zebra’s offerings, be sure to cover yourself in bug spray to ward off the mosquitos.
-If you’ve forgotten your own, you can use the hotel’s complimentary custom organic concoction, another small detail thought through by the staff at La Zebra and example of La Zebra’s comfortable luxury that answers all your needs.
+When you can pull yourself away from the room to explore more of the offerings at the La Zebra hotel be sure to cover yourself in bug spray to ward off mosquitos.
+If you’ve forgotten your own, you can use the hotel’s complimentary custom organic concoction, another small detail thought through by the staff and example of the comfortable luxury that answers all your needs.

 La Zebra offers outstanding spa and dining for its guests, but its greatest asset is its expansive private beach.
 The property has roughly 20 different beach cabanas that residents have complimentary access to, or Tulum vacationers can purchase with a day pass.
 Each beach cabana has a personal “attention flag” that you can raise for prompt bar and restaurant bedside service.
 Try any of the five taco variations they have, you won’t regret it.